lonagi/php-chat/README.md

 # php-chat
-Simple chat in PHP using TCP
+Simple chat in PHP using WebSockets